sisinflab-swot/neural-privacy-policy/README.md

 directly in the browser.

-The manuscript describing the system architecture, methodology, and performance evaluation is available at: [DOI]().
+The manuscript describing the system architecture, methodology, and performance evaluation is available at: DOI.

-If you use this software, models, or dataset, please cite the following paper:
+If you use this software, models, or data set, please cite the following paper:
 ``` BibTeX
 @inproceedings{neural-privacy-policy,
   title={},